The tragic story of Beatles roadie Mal Evans

 Mal Evans was cremated two days later and his ashes were sent back to England - but were lost on the way.
 When he heard about this mishap, his former colleague John Lennon found it bleakly funny: "They should look in the dead letter office", he was reported to have said.

 While the book Living The Beatles Legend was never finished, a collection of Mal's diaries and papers were discovered in 1986 and returned to his family.
-These archives are to form the basis of a new biography of Evans by author Kenneth Womack, due in 2023.
+These archives are the basis of a new biography of Evans by author Kenneth Womack, which was published in November 2023.